 This Plan recommends a refinement of the procurement strategy for electricity adopted for 2014 (Chapter 7).
 This strategy relies on the IPA's analysis of the load forecast scenarios (Chapter 3), the position of the supply portfolio (Chapter 4), and the IPA's analysis of the risks associated with serving electric load and various factors of power procurement (Chapter 6).
 In response to a specific directive from the Commission in the approval of last year's Plan, that analysis of risks carefully examines the concept of the Agency procuring full requirements products, rather than the IPA's traditional approach of procuring standard blocks of power.
 Once again, the IPA concludes that a full requirements approach in lieu of standard blocks does not best serve the interests of the eligible retail customers that the IPA is directed by the General Assembly to serve.
-The Plan includes a proposal to conduct a procurement of energy efficiency as a supply resource for delivery starting in the summer of 2016 (Chapter 7).
-The Plan also recommends a procurement of Solar Renewable Energy Credits ("SRECs") and Renewable Energy Credits ("RECs") from distributed generation resources (Chapter 8).
+The Plan includes a proposal to conduct a procurement of energy efficiency as a supply resource for delivery starting in the summer of 2016 (which was not adopted by the Commission)2 and an alternative proposal to use the Section 16-111.5B energy efficiency program RFP process to better target programs addressing peak demand (Chapter 7).
+The Plan also recommends a procurement of Solar Renewable Energy Credits ("RECs") from distributed generation resources (Chapter 8).